- Colorectal Cancer Screening / Colonoscopy

 - Any adult age 50 or older should have colon cancer screening.
 Colonoscopy currently is the most comprehensive colon cancer screening test.

 - If you have a family history of colon cancer or polyps, please let us or your doctor know, as you may be due for a colonoscopy before age 50.

-- If you have had a colonoscopy, the date to repeat the test will depend on the results of the previous colonoscopy, in addition to family and personal history of colon cancer or polyps.
+- If you have had a colonoscopy, the date to repeat the test will depend on the results of the previous colonoscopy, in addition to family history of colon cancer or colon polyps.

 You may ask your doctor or schedule a consultation with us in the GI & Endoscopy Lab (see below) to determine when you are due.
 Please bring records of your previous test as well as knowledge of your family history.

 To prepare for a colonoscopy, we will instruct you to drink a bowel cleanse and stop eating at a specific time before the procedure.
 You will need to arrange for a ride home, as we recommend that you not drive for 24 hours after the procedure because the medications may make you sleepy.

 What to expect during and after the colonoscopy?

 A colonoscopy typically lasts 30 to 60 minutes.
 A healthcare professional will give you sedatives or other medication to help you relax during the procedure.
 You may remain aware of your surroundings but should only have minimal discomfort, if any.